What is Depth Psychology?

 A Holistic Approach to Mental Health

-Unlike some forms of therapy that focus on symptom management alone, depth psychology seeks to address the root causes of psychological distress.
-This holistic approach allows for long-lasting change, as individuals gain a deeper understanding of the underlying issues that are contributing to their struggles.
+Unlike some forms of therapy that focus on symptom management alone, depth psychology seeks to

 The Healing Power of Integrating the